 Many people are going green at home today to save future generations and create a healthy environment for their families.
 With constant climate changes, adopting a greener lifestyle would be essential.
 Most allergens, such as mold, are often found inside the house and can pose a great danger to your health.
 Chronic bronchitis and asthma are some of the severe ailments caused by allergens.
 It is, therefore, essential to transition your homes into healthy environments by going green.
 Here are ten simple ways you can achieve this.

 1. Regulate the temperature in the house

 High temperatures and high humidity are two factors that expedite the growth of allergens.
 Naturally, when temperatures are above 80Â°, breathing becomes difficult, especially among allergic people.
-The optimal room temperature is about 70Â° F, with humidity level ranging between 30-50%.
+The optimal room temperature is about 70Â° F, with humidity levels ranging between 30-50%.
 To curb this challenge, you can install an air conditioner in your home.
-You might want a dehumidifier to regulate humidity levels, giving you enough comfort while resting in your California king size bed.
-It might help you sleeping as well.
+You might want a dehumidifier to regulate humidity levels, giving you enough comfort while resting in your California king-size bed.
+It might help you sleep as well.

 2. Save energy

 Conserving energy is an incredible way of creating a more healthy environment, and it comes with tangible benefits like saving money.
 Some energy-saving modes require massive capital at the start, but once you adopt the methods, it will save you a lot of money in the long run.
 Numerous energy-saving techniques will help you go green.
 Here are a few examples.

 Lower your thermostat – Reducing temperatures on your thermostat will help in Conserving a considerable amount of energy as well as the vast amount of money you spend on heating.

 Consider using low-energy light bulbs – The shift towards using compact fluorescent bulbs instead of traditional bulbs has helped households save energy.